mattdesl/gifenc/README.md

 // Wrap RGBA in a typed buffer view for faster access const uint32 = new Uint32Array(data.buffer);

+// Choose a pixel format: rgba4444, rgb444, rgb565
+const format = "rgb444";

-// Get a 256-color RGB palette
-const palette = quantize(uint32, 256);
+// Quantize your colors to a 256-color RGB palette palette const palette = quantize(uint32, 256, { format });

 // Get an indexed bitmap by reducing each pixel to the nearest color palette const index = applyPalette(uint32, palette);